 As for the tower itself, visitors have been provided with additional experiences including the Skywalk (introduced in 2006) to provide an outdoor viewing experience, 4D cinema feature at ground level.

 Sydney Tower and Centrepoint has been owned by Westfield since 2001 after it was sold by AMP.
 In 2011, Westfield relocated their headquarters into the office building after a major renovation.
-This included a redevelopment of the retail complex which also encompassed the former Imperial Arcade and Skygarden shopping centres to create one large city shopping centre - Westfield Sydney.
+This included the redevelopment of the retail complex which also encompassed the former Imperial Arcade and Skygarden shopping centres to create one large city shopping centre - Westfield Sydney.

 Westfield Sydney also includes the former Sydney Central Plaza directly opposite in the Pitt Street Mall.